Ken Bloom (writer)

-Bloom is also a noted author.
-His first book, American Song: The Complete Musical Theatre Companion is a listing of every song written for the American Theatre, which was named Reference Book of the Year by Choice Magazine.
+Bloom's first book, American Song: The Complete Musical Theatre Companion is a listing of every song written for the American Theatre, which was named Reference Book of the Year by Choice Magazine.
 Ten years later, a new, updated edition was published.
 He followed it up with Hollywood Song which contains information on songs from over 7,000 films.
 His Tin Pan Alley features complete songographies of the top 175 composers and lyricists of American popular song.
-Bloom also wrote Broadway: An Encyclopedic Guide to the History, People, and Places of Times Square which won a prestigious Source Magazine Award and was named one of the top reference books of the year by the New York Times.
+Bloom also wrote Broadway: An Encyclopedic Guide to the History, People, and Places of Times Square which won a Source Magazine Award and was named one of the top reference books of the year by the New York Times.
 An updated and revised edition was published in 1992.
 In collaboration with Frank Vlastnik, Bloom wrote the bestseller Broadway Musicals: The 101 Greatest Shows of All Time, which received the George Freedley Award and Sitcoms: The 101 Greatest Comedies of All Time.
 Bloom also wrote The American Songbook: The Singers, the Songwriters and the Songs.
 He also compiled, with Jerry Herman, Jerry Herman: The Lyrics: a Celebration.
 In 2009, with Elaine Orbach, Bloom wrote Remember How I Love You: Love Letters from an Extraordinary Marriage for Simon and Schuster.
 In 2010, Bloom wrote Hollywood Musicals: The 101 Greatest Song and Dance Movies of All Time.
 With Josh Wellman, Bloom wrote Attending and Enjoying Concerts for Pearson/Prentice Hall.Show and Tell: The New Book of Broadway Anecdotes (Oxford University Press) was published ij 2016.
 With co-author Richard Carlin, Bloom wrote "Eubie Blake: Rags, Rhythm, and Race" (Oxford University Press, 2020).
 His latest book is The Complete Lyrics of Sheldon Harnick. for SUNY New York Press.
 For more than a decade, Bloom was editor of Marquee, the journal of the Theatre Historical Society, during which time he sat on the board of that organization.

 In 2010, Bloom was the Executive Producer of the three-part PBS series, Michael Feinstein's American Songbook.
-He also developed an extensive website for the series, which can be found at: www.michaelfeinsteinsamericansongbook.com.
+He also developed a website for the series.
 Also in 2010, an updated edition of Broadway Musicals: The 101 Greatest Shows of All Time was released.

 Bloom consulted with Decca Broadway on their musical theatre catalog for nearly ten years.
-For such organizations as the Library of Congress and the Billy Rose Theatre Collection at Lincoln Center, Bloom cataloged the papers of such theatrical greats as Burton Lane, Florence Klotz, Peter Stone, and Jerry Herman.
+For such organizations as the Library of Congress and the Billy Rose Theatre Collection at Lincoln Center, Bloom cataloged the papers of such actors as Burton Lane, Florence Klotz, Peter Stone, and Jerry Herman.